digaev/oauth2-test/README.md

 Domain Settings
 ---------------

-In file services/services.py - replace REDIRECT_URI constant according with your wishes.
+In file services/services.py - replace REDIRECT_URI constant according to your wishes.